Beachcat

-A beachcat is an off-the-beach class of catamaran ("cat") sailboat.
+The term beachcat is an informal name for one of the most common types of small recreational sailboats, minimalist 14 to 20 foot catamarans, almost always with a cloth "trampoline" stretched between the two hulls, typically made of fiberglass or more recently rotomolded plastic.
+The name comes from the fact that they are designed to be sailed directly off a sand beach, unlike most other small boats which are launched from a ramp.
+The average 8 foot width of the beachcat means it can also sit upright on the sand and is quite stable in this position, unlike a monohull of the same size.
+The Hobie 14 and Hobie 16 are two of the earliest boats of this type that achieved widespread popularity, and popularized the term as well as created the template for this type of boat.

 Background

-Although the term "beachcat" was popularized by surf board designer Hobie Alter, who designed the paradigm-changing Hobie 14 in 1965 and Hobie 16 in 1967, the underlying concept is thousands of years old.
-The Polynesians are credited with the first catamaran designs, although the initial design was probably more of a double-canoe design, with the hulls much closer together than in a modern catamaran.
+The term "beachcat" was popularized by surf board designer Hobie Alter, who designed the paradigm-changing Hobie 14 in 1965 and Hobie 16 in 1967.
+The underlying concept of a small beachable multihull sailboat or canoe is thousands of years old.
+Single-outrigger boats, double-canoes (catamarans), and double-outrigger boats (trimarans) of the Austronesian peoples are the direct antecedents of modern multihull vessels.
+They were developed during the Austronesian Expansion (c.
+3000 to 1500 BC) which allowed Austronesians to colonize maritime Southeast Asia, Micronesia, Island Melanesia, Madagascar, and Polynesia.

 Early modern designs

 During the 1950s several catamaran designs were built in Europe and America.
 Construction styles and materials varied.
 Manufactured beachcats first came into style in the 1960s, with several popular designs.
 The Aqua cat is a good example of one of the early 1960s catamarans that is still in production.
 There was also the international sailing association design criteria for racing cats organized into four letter classes, A, B, C and D classes.
 Those classes gave agreed upon basic dimensions that any would be racers could design to and compete evenly by class.
 Most designs had two hulls connected by two aluminum beams and use a cloth mesh net as the "deck" aka "tramp" or trampoline-The A-cat became popular and currently is exploring the move into higher performance via foiling.
 The 20 ft Tornado was designed in 1966 as a B cat, it is still considered one of the fastest designs.
 In 1984 the Tornado became an Olympic class for two sailors.
 The hulls once were laminated of wood, later fiberglass and currently autoclaved carbon/epoxy is used on the fastest boats.
 The hull shape works so well it inspired several easier to handle production boats, including the Prindle 18-2, and 19, as well as the Hobie Miracle 20.